 And while I never learned to really surf, I did learn to boogie board on the same waves as the handful of surfers who lived on the island.
-Later, in grad school (2005), I used my experience of waiting for a wave for a writing assignment.
-I played around with possible ways of taking that writing into a book structure.
-Nothing seemed to work.
+Boogie boarding taught me about the power of water.

-Then, completely unrelated in 2011 I made a flag book from scrap paste papers, fused plastic and other scrap materials.
-As I played with it, the movement reminded me of the ocean, waves, swimming and then light bulb, surfing and the writing from 2005.
+In 2011 I made a flag book from scrap paste papers, fused plastic and other scrap materials.
+As I played with it, the movement reminded me of the ocean, waves, swimming and boogie boarding.

 Here’s the text.